quartertone/gridcalendar/README.md

 USAGE:

 Plug and play!
-Just inlude the script and css files along with moment.js, and that's all the setup you need.
+Just include the script and css files along with moment.js, and that's all the setup you need.

 ```
 gridcal(startdate, [title], [calendarID])